-Building on our track record, we are tackling key barriers home owners face in commissioning works including lack of appropriate contractors and concerns around the quality of projects.
-The project will help inform a new business model for retrofit delivery with a new, localised approach to creating a market for energy efficiency.
+Building on our track record, we will tackle many of the key barriers that home owners face in commissioning retrofit, including lack of appropriate contractors and concerns around the quality of works.
+The project will help inform our business model for householder-centred retrofit services.
+It will take a new, more localised approach to creating a market for energy efficiency.
 Dependent on departmental funding, the R&D project could lead to a further two years of delivery in and around the city region.

-Led by Carbon Co-op and URBED, the partnership includes Arc4, Cumbria Action for Sustainability, Quantum Technology Ltd, Fieldwork Labs and ShortWork along with Electricity North West, Ecology Building Society and Greater Manchester Green Growth.
+Led by Carbon Co-op and URBED, the partnership includes Arc4, Cumbria Action for Sustainability, Quantum Strategy and Technology, Fieldwork Studio and ShortWork along with Electricity North West, Ecology Building Society and Greater Manchester Green Growth.

-We are using ‘people power’ to reach and recruit householders, working with marketing agency Fieldwork to deploy Social Marketing techniques novel to the UK.
-These include partnerships with trusted, local intermediaries, local training and events and Neighbourhood Champions, using a bottom-up approach to amplify information and establish new 'social norms' around retrofit.
+We are using ‘people power’ to reach and recruit householders, working with marketing agency Fieldwork to deploy Social Marketing techniques that are currently novel in the UK.
+These include forming partnerships with trusted, local intermediaries and supporting local training, events and Neighbourhood Champions.
+We believe using this bottom-up approach will amplify information and establish new ‘social norms’ around retrofit.

-Based on market research, we are testing a streamlined, whole house retrofit service featuring a 'Retrofit Concierge' to simplify the process and working with Ecology Building Society to add finance options.
-We are also working with Electricity North West, the local distribution network operator, to assess the potential for new new local flexibility market income streams to help cross subsidise retrofit works.
+We will test a streamlined, whole house retrofit service featuring a ‘Retrofit Concierge’ to simplify the retrofit and refurbishment process.
+We are also working with Ecology Building Society to develop finance options to support householders, and with Electricity North West, the local distribution network operator, to assess the potential for new local flexibility market income streams to help cross-subsidise retrofit works.

-In order to build local supply chain capacity, we are offering a bespoke programme of workplace-based training, advice and mentoring, utilising trusted contractor intermediaries, including GMCA's Green Growth organisation, Contractor Champions and a network of Retrofit Professionals and architects.
-We will build a householder-focussed approach to quality assurance.
+We are offering a bespoke programme of workplace-based training, advice and mentoring to build local supply chain capacity.
+To do this we are working with trusted contractor intermediaries, including GMCA’s Green Growth organisation, Contractor Champions and a network of retrofit professionals including architects, engineers and surveyors.
+Working with Arc4, our intention is to build a householder-focussed approach to quality assurance.

-The first six months will pilot our approach in two trial areas and mobilise partnerships and supply chain, with the following two years for full scale delivery should funding be extended.
+In the first six months, we will pilot our approach in two trial areas and mobilise partnerships in the supply chain.
+The following two years will involve full-scale delivery should the funding be extended.